ThalesMMS/GitHub-Replicant-rs/README.md

 *   **Smart Sync:** Automatically detects if a repository exists to decide between `git clone` and `git pull`.
 *   **Filtration:** Option to include or exclude forked repositories (excludes forks by default).
 *   **Visual Feedback:** Real-time progress bar using `indicatif`.
-*   **Starred/Network Backup:** Sync repositories you starred, from the accounts you follow, or from your followers.
+*   **Starred/Network Backup:** Sync repositories you starred, watching, from the accounts you follow, or from your followers.

 ## Installation